kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

 Other things might be natural disasters like floods or storms, social uprising, riots, disrupted supply chains[^roussinos2021dl] due to wars and catastrophes, hacker attacks on infastructure, or the prospect of a future war with China.

-Enough reasons to start thinking about what to do if “_shit hits the fan_”.
+Enough reasons to start thinking about what to do if “_shit hits the fan_.”
 I’ve seen how poorly the German government handled the 100-year flood in 2021, the Corona crisis, and how our soon-to-be chancellor _Olaf Scholz_ failed as mayor of Hamburg to protect the city when hundreds of Antifa rioters unleashed violence on the city for multiple days during the **G20 Summit** in 2017.[^spiegel2017oz]

 I’m not betting on politicians to be able to solve a crisis quickly (or at all).